Colt Creek State Park

 Welcome to Colt Creek State Park

-Colt Creek State Park is more than 5,000 acres of native Central Florida habitat, a place to explore the natural communities and wildlife that make our park special.
+Colt Creek State Park includes more than 5,000 acres of native Central Florida habitat, a place to explore the natural communities and wildlife that make our park special.

-Comprised of large strands of vulnerable longleaf pine flatwoods, lakes and winding creeks, thick cypress domes and open vistas, Colt Creek State Park is home to many species of plant and animal.
-Some of our native residents include Bald Eagles, white-tailed deer, American alligators, otters and many birds and butterflies.
+Composed of large strands of longleaf pine flatwoods, lakes and winding creeks, thick cypress domes and open vistas, Colt Creek State Park is home to many species of plant and animal.
+Native residents include bald eagles, white-tailed deer, American alligators, otters, and many birds and butterflies.
 Notably, we are home to threatened species such as the gopher tortoise and the Sherman’s fox squirrel.

-Visitors can enjoy more than 15 miles of multi-use trails, shared by hikers, bicyclist and those riding horseback, that meander through the pine flatwoods and natural creeks and wetlands.
-Park lakes afford views of wading birds and alligators, as well as offers a place for anglers to cast their line from the lakes edge or from our 75 foot accessible dock.
-Canoes and kayaks are available to rent at the Ranger Station.
+Visitors can enjoy more than 15 miles of multiuse trails, shared by hikers, bicyclist and those riding horseback, that meander through the pine flatwoods and natural creeks and wetlands.
+Park lakes afford views of wading birds and alligators, as well as offer a place for anglers to cast their line from the lake's edge or from our 75-foot accessible dock.
+Canoes and kayaks are available to rent at the ranger station.

 Pavilions are available on a first-come, first-served basis or may be reserved ahead of your special event.
-Our pavilions are perfect for family reunions, birthday parties, weddings, corporate events and many other events that bring people together in an open-aired environment.
-Access to restrooms, lakes and trails are close by to pavilions.
+Our pavilions are perfect for family reunions, birthday parties, weddings, corporate events and many other events that bring people together in an open-air environment.
+Access to restrooms, lakes and trails are close-by to pavilions.

 Plan Your Visit